AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \includegraphics[max width=\linewidth]{diff_adjustment_alg_times_2_sag}
 \caption{
   How are the convertible contexts of two different networks related?
-  Without the market context, there's no conversion path that allows for the conversion of work.
+  Without the market context, there's no conversion path that allows for the conversion of work -- the conversion path between difficulties is a \emph{consequence} of $X_{R\rightarrow L}$ (the exchange rate).
-  These are the same conversions that miners use to determine which network is most profitable for them.
+  This is the same convertible context that miners use to determine which network is most profitable for them.
   Double-lined arrows indicate \emph{market context}.
   Thin single-lined dashed arrows indicate \emph{world context}.
   Notice that the convertible properties which we are interested in (such as $L_d$ and $R_d$) use \emph{thick, doubled, and dashed} two-way arrows, indicating that we are using network context \emph{and} market context to convert block-weight.